tomasnoli/banksy-spatial-workflow/README.md

 to avoid overwriting previous outputs.

 I developed this workflow for a spatial domain segmentation project.
-I needed a way to change parameters, repeat analyses, and run the same configuration on my workstation and on the HPC cluster.
+I needed a reliable pipeline to change parameters, repeat analyses on many samples, and run the same configuration on my workstation and on the HPC cluster.

 Important Note!
 BANKSY performs the spatial clustering.
+This repo adds:

+- configuration files
-This repository adds configuration files, local and HPC launchers, output handling, and tests.
+- local and HPC launchers
+- output handling
+- tests.

 pyBANKSY repository: [here](https://github.com/prabhakarlab/Banksy_py)